partylikeits1983/miden-tutorials/book/src/rust-client/create_deploy_tutorial.md

 ```

 ## Step 2: Initialize the client
-Before we can interact with the Miden network, we need to instantiate the client.
+Before interacting with the Miden network, we must instantiate the client.
 In this step, we specify several parameters:

 * **RPC endpoint** - The URL of the Miden node to which we connect.
 * **SQLite file** – A database file (store.sqlite3) used by the client to store account and note data.